 Systemic retinoids, like isotretinoin and etretinate, have shown to be effective but minocycline and azithromycin are safer and are preferred.
 Topical therapies such as topical retinoids, urea, calcipotriol, and tacrolimus have been successful.
 Ozdemir et al. reported a case of a patient with polycystic ovarian syndrome (PCOS) and confluent and reticulated papillomatosis that was treated successfully with oral contraceptives that contained drospirenone.

-The primary care provider and nurse practitioner are often the first to see patients with skin problems.
+Primary care providers and mid-levels are often the first to see patients with skin problems.
 In some cases, the diagnosis may be difficult.
 In such cases, a referral to a dermatologist is recommended.
 Confluent and reticulated papillomatosis is usually asymptomatic.
 When confluent and reticulated papillomatosis is diagnosed, the initial treatment is with antimicrobials.
 Treatment can help with emotional distress and cosmetic appearance.
 Patients should be advised to keep the skin moisturized and avoid prolonged exposure to the sun.
 (Level V)

 |||Lee SW,Loo CH,Tan WC, Confluent and reticulated papillomatosis: Case series of 3 patients from Kedah, Malaysia and literature review.
 The Medical journal of Malaysia.
 2018 Oct; [PubMed PMID: 30350820]|

 |||Henderson Berg MH,Pehr K, Familial Confluent and Reticulated Papillomatosis in 2 Kindreds Including 3 Generations.
 Journal of cutaneous medicine and surgery.
 2018 May/Jun; [PubMed PMID: 29681161]|